sdoria/SimpleSelfAttention/README.md

 ## Image classification results

 We evaluate our model on the Imagenette/Imagewoof datasets [1].
 We compare it to a baseline xresnet50 model[2], which is currently the best model on the Imagenette/Imagewoof leaderboards (as of 5/14/2019).
+We use the same hyperparameters for both baseline and proposed model.

 ### Preliminary results (updated 5/21/2019):